 Property managers will do all the communication for you with the tenant.
 That includes the interview process and managing any complaints or emergencies that may arise day or night.
 There is nothing worse than having to respond to a tenant at 3:00 a.m.

 Property management companies will find the best tenants.
 It's not only frustrating but financial suicide to allow an irresponsible tenant into a unit.
 A quality company has developed a process of screening out risky tenants to ensure a steady monthly income on your property as expected.

 Property management companies have connections.
-If your property has written in maintenance agreements, such as lawn care and gutter cleaning, management companies can refer service companies usually at discounted prices.
+If your property has written in maintenance agreements, such as lawn care and gutter cleaning, management companies can refer service companies at discounted prices.
 Due to the volume of these service providers as they work in connection with the company, they can pass on some savings to you.
-Their reputation and and dependability has already been tested through the management company so you can rest easy knowing they will get the job down without your supervision.
+Their reputation and dependability has already been tested through the management company so you can rest easy knowing they will get the job down without your supervision.

 Property managers handle the transitions of a tenant moving out and another moving in.
 That includes walk-through inspections, security deposits, and new applications.